franklinhu/sorbet_erb/README.md

 - Rails partials (files beginning with `_`) and Turbo streams must use strict locals. sorbet_erb will skip them if there are no strict locals defined unless you set `skip_missing_locals`.
+- ViewComponents are nominally supported, but there isn't a great way to typecheck usages of instance variables from the corresponding Ruby class.

 ## Installation